 C. Creative Ways to Encourage Dogs to Drink More Water:

 Some dogs may need encouragement to drink more water, especially if they are not naturally inclined to drink enough.
-Adding a small amount of low-sodium broth to their water can enhance the flavor and entice them to drink.
+Adding a small amount of low-sodium broth to their water can enhance the flavour and entice them to drink.
 Another option is incorporating water-rich foods into their diet, such as cucumbers or watermelon (in moderation).
 Freeze water or low-sodium chicken broth in ice cube trays to create refreshing treats that can also help cool them down.